johnthebrat7/GueeserGame/README.md

 Concepts that have been used are:

-Classes and Objects
+Classes and Objects,
-Scanner for input
+Scanner for input,
-Conditional statements (if-else)
+Conditional statements (if-else),
 Boolean flags for comparison